PacktPublishing/Full-Stack-Web-Development-with-Remix/11-optimistic-ui/bee-rich/README.md

 Follow these steps to get your application up and running:

-1. Make sure you have a `.env` file in the root of your project and that it contains the following line:
+1. Make sure you have a `.env` file in the root of your project and that it contains the following:

 ```text
 DATABASE_URL="file:./dev.db"